How To Get From Managua To León, Nicaragua (From Budget-Friendly Buses To Private Transfers)

 Volcano boarding outside of León, Nicaragua

 Once you’re in León, you can’t skip the adrenaline-pumping activity of volcano boarding!
 I’ve written out everything that you need to know about picking a volcano boarding company, what to expect, and how to navigate the experience as a vegan in this complete volcano boarding guide.
-It’s also packed with other interesting things to do during your stay in León.
+It’s also packed with other interesting things to do during your stay in León, like taking a free walking tour to learn all about the food, history, and culture in the city.

 Where To Stay In León